underthemoss/ERP-Branch-Willy/.clinerules/CLINEDOCS.md

 This is a NextJs app router project.

-This project uses prettier.
-After finishing a task, always run `npm run prettier:fix`
+This project uses prettier, but do not run `npm run prettier:fix` - the user will run this when they are ready.

 Unless told otherwise default to "use client" on UI files.